 Teriyaki Glazed Salmon Recipe

 The salmon is marinated for at least 1 hour in the teriyaki sauce.
-This gives a chance for all the flavors to permeate throughout the meat of the fish instead of just have all the flavor on the top.
+You can marinate and refrigerate it before you leave for work in the morning.
+It will be fine covered and refrigerated until you get home.
+This gives a chance for all the flavors to permeate throughout the meat of the fish instead of just having all the flavor on the top.

 Teriyaki Glazed Salmon Recipe